Ire fortiter quo nemo ante iit.

 1 November 1938 Mr F W G Tucker RFA appointed as Chief Engineer Officer

-June 1939 Captain F A Shaw RFA (Lieutenant RNR) appointed as Master
+June 1939 Captain Frank A Shaw RFA (Lieutenant RNR) appointed as Master

 3 September 1939 at Sheerness on the outbreak of WW2

-10 January 1940 at Rosyth alongside HMS DEVONSHIRE refuelling her
+10 January 1940 at Rosyth alongside HMS's DEVONSHIRE and BERWICK refuelling them

 11 March 1940 at Rosyth alongside HMS DEVONSHIRE refuelling her